aws-samples/llm-app-genie/03_chatbot/README.md

 # Chatbot App

-This applications contains the frontend and chatbot logic for some common generative AI patterns, such as Retrieval Augmented Generation (RAG) of answers.
+This applications contains the frontend and chatbot logic for some common generative AI patterns, such as Retrieval Augmented Generation (RAG) of answers, and Agents.
 It allows selecting from the large language models (LLMs) and knowledge bases (KBs) available in the account where the solution is deployed.
 You can read more about the LLMs and KBs that the application uses in the [Discovery of available Knowledge bases and LLMs section](#discovery-of-available-knowledge-bases-and-llms)

 The usable LLMs are accessible either via Amazon Bedrock or Amazon SageMaker endpoints (both [real-time](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints.html) and [asynchronous](https://docs.aws.amazon.com/sagemaker/latest/dg/async-inference.html)).
 The asynchronous support in Langchain is based on this [blog post implementation](https://aws.amazon.com/it/blogs/machine-learning/optimize-deployment-cost-of-amazon-sagemaker-jumpstart-foundation-models-with-amazon-sagemaker-asynchronous-endpoints/).